justomiguel/java-bootcamp/README.md

 3. Skype Account + headset (audio calls)

 4. Create your own [GitHub](https://github.com/) account.
 Follow this [guideline](https://help.github.com/articles/set-up-git) to setup your account.
-Also you can read further about Git in [Try Git](https://try.github.io/levels/1/challenges/1)
+Also you can read further about Git in [Try Git](https://try.github.io/levels/1/challenges/1) or [Learn Git Branching](http://pcottle.github.io/learnGitBranching/)

 5. Fork this repo https://github.com/juanpablopizarro/java-bootcamp to use as a base to host the project code.